dotnet/docs-maui/docs/macios/universal-links.md

 ## Add the associated domains entitlement to your app

+After hosting an associated domain file on your domain you'll need to add the associated domains entitlement to your app.
+When a user installs your app, iOS attempts to download the associated domain file and verify the domains in your entitlement.

-You'll need to add the associated domains entitlement to your app, which specifies a list of domains that the app is associated with.
-This can be accomplished by adding an *Entitlements.plist* file to your app.
+The associated domains entitlement specifies a list of domains that the app is associated with.
+This entitlement should be added to the *Entitlements.plist* file in your app.
 For more information about adding an entitlement on iOS, see [Entitlements](~/ios/entitlements.md).
 For more information about adding an entitlement on Mac Catalyst, see [Entitlements](~/mac-catalyst/entitlements.md).

 The entitlement is defined using the `com.apple.developer.associated-domains` key, of type `Array` of `String`: